Trichomoniasis (Trich) in Teens

 - Pain or discomfort with urination and during sex

 The symptoms of trich can seem like other health conditions.
-Make sure your teen sees his or her healthcare provider for a diagnosis.
+Make sure your teen sees their healthcare provider for a diagnosis.

 How is trich diagnosed in a teen?

 The healthcare provider will ask about your teen’s symptoms and health history.
-He or she may also ask about your teen’s sexual history.
-He or she will give your teen a physical exam.
+They may also ask about your teen’s sexual history.
+They will give your teen a physical exam.
 The physical exam may include an exam of the genitals.
 A teen girl may have a pelvic exam to look for small red sores in the vagina.
-The provider may need to take swabs of the urethra or vagina to get samples of fluid to check for infection.
-Teens often find these exams uncomfortable.
-A teen girl may be allowed to help take her own sample.
+Urine can be tested for the infection, but the most reliable testing is done on a swab of the vagina or urethra.
+A teen girl may be allowed to help take her own vaginal sample.

 How is trich treated in a teen?

-Without treatment, the infection can linger for years and can infect other areas of the genital tract.
+Without treatment, the infection can go on for years and can infect other areas of the genital tract.
 Treatment of trich is done with antibiotics.
-Your teen's healthcare provider may prescribe the antibiotic medicine metronidazole or tinidazole to treat the infection.
+Your teen's healthcare provider may prescribean antibiotic medicine called metronidazole or tinidazole to treat the infection.
 Make sure:

-- Your teen takes all the medicine as prescribed, even if he or she feels better.
+- Your teen takes all the medicine as prescribed, even if they feel better.

 - Your teen doesn’t drink any alcohol while on metronidazole.
-This can make him or her very sick.
+This can make them very sick.

 - Your teen girl tells her healthcare provider if she is pregnant or thinks she may be pregnant.
 Some medicines should not be taken during the first trimester of pregnancy.